Top 10 Miami Festivals for Foodies

 1. Little Havana Calle Ocho Festival

-The festival’s food vendors are vetted by the Cuban-American Chamber of Commerce.
-Each must prove they’ve operated in Little Havana for at least three years and use at least 80% locally sourced ingredients.
+The festivals food vendors are vetted by the Cuban-American Chamber of Commerce.
+Each must prove theyve operated in Little Havana for at least three years and use at least 80% locally sourced ingredients.
 The result?
 A sensory overload of authentic Cuban, Nicaraguan, Colombian, and Puerto Rican flavors, served with live son music and the smell of coffee roasting on open griddles.

-Don’t miss the “Café con Leche Corner,” where three generations of Cuban baristas pour espresso from traditional cafeteras, and the “Tostones Challenge,” where vendors compete for the crispiest, most perfectly fried plantains.
-This isn’t a food fair—it’s a neighborhood coming alive.
+Dont miss the Caf con Leche Corner, where three generations of Cuban baristas pour espresso from traditional cafeteras, and the Tostones Challenge, where vendors compete for the crispiest, most perfectly fried plantains.
+This isnt a food fairits a neighborhood coming alive.

 2. Miami Seafood Festival (Biscayne Bay)

 Now in its 27th year, the Miami Seafood Festival is held each May on the shores of Biscayne Bay, where the water is clean, the fish is fresh, and the vendors are fishermen.
 Unlike other seafood events that import lobster from Maine or shrimp from Asia, this festival sources everything within 50 miles.
 Oysters come from Florida Keys aquaculture farms.
 Snapper is caught by local charter boats before dawn.
-Conch is hand-harvested by Bahamian divers who’ve been working these waters for decades.
+Conch is hand-harvested by Bahamian divers whove been working these waters for decades.

 What sets this festival apart is its transparency.
-Each vendor displays a placard showing the boat name, fisherman’s name, date of catch, and method of harvest.
+Each vendor displays a placard showing the boat name, fishermans name, date of catch, and method of harvest.
 You can meet the person who caught your ceviche.
-Many are third-generation fishermen who’ve watched the ecosystem change—and are now leading sustainable practices.
+Many are third-generation fishermen whove watched the ecosystem changeand are now leading sustainable practices.

-Highlights include the “Ceviche Throwdown,” where chefs from Miami’s Cuban, Peruvian, and Haitian communities compete using only local catch and traditional citrus marinades.
-The “Conch Fritter Championship” draws crowds for its crunchy exterior and tender, briny interior.
-And the “Fisherman’s Table,” a communal seating area where you can dine alongside the crew who caught your meal, is where true conversations about ocean conservation begin.
+Highlights include the Ceviche Throwdown, where chefs from Miamis Cuban, Peruvian, and Haitian communities compete using only local catch and traditional citrus marinades.
+The Conch Fritter Championship draws crowds for its crunchy exterior and tender, briny interior.
+And the Fishermans Table, a communal seating area where you can dine alongside the crew who caught your meal, is where true conversations about ocean conservation begin.

 3. Little Haiti Caribbean Festival

 Every June, the heart of Little Haiti bursts into color, rhythm, and the unmistakable aroma of jerk chicken slow-smoked over pimento wood.
-The Caribbean Festival is more than a celebration—it’s a reclamation.
+The Caribbean Festival is more than a celebrationits a reclamation.
 After decades of displacement and cultural erasure, this event, organized by the Haitian-American community, is a defiant act of preservation.

-Food here isn’t just served—it’s ceremonially prepared.
-You’ll find akasan, a thick cornmeal drink spiced with ginger and cinnamon, brewed in giant copper pots over open flames.
+Food here isnt just servedits ceremonially prepared.
+Youll find akasan, a thick cornmeal drink spiced with ginger and cinnamon, brewed in giant copper pots over open flames.
 Griot (fried pork) is marinated in sour orange, garlic, and allspice for 48 hours before being deep-fried in palm oil.
 Pikliz, the fiery pickled cabbage relish, is made daily using heirloom peppers grown in community gardens.

 Every vendor is Haitian-owned and Haitian-operated.
 No outsourcing.
 No franchising.
-No “Caribbean fusion” gimmicks.
+No Caribbean fusion gimmicks.
 The festival partners with local farms to source ingredients like yams, dasheen, and guava, ensuring economic sustainability for the neighborhood.
-The “Mangouste Market” features rare ingredients like tamarind paste from Saint-Louis-du-Sud and dried salted fish from Jacmel—items you won’t find in any Miami supermarket.
+The Mangouste Market features rare ingredients like tamarind paste from Saint-Louis-du-Sud and dried salted fish from Jacmelitems you wont find in any Miami supermarket.

 Attendees often leave with not just full stomachs, but a deeper understanding of Haitian resilience.
-This festival doesn’t just feed you.
+This festival doesnt just feed you.
 It teaches you.

 4. Wynwood Food & Art Crawl

 Wynwood is known for its murals, but its food scene is equally revolutionary.
 The Wynwood Food & Art Crawl, held every July, is a curated experience where street art and street food converge.
-Unlike other “art and food” events that pair bland snacks with graffiti, this crawl is built on collaboration between local chefs and visual artists.
+Unlike other art and food events that pair bland snacks with graffiti, this crawl is built on collaboration between local chefs and visual artists.

 Each stall is designed by a different Miami-based artist, but the food is entirely chef-driven.
 Think: a mural of a flamingo painted over a stall serving conch fritters with mango-habanero aioli.
 Or a giant mural of a coffee plant behind a counter pouring Cuban-style cortaditos made with beans roasted in-house.
-The artists don’t just decorate—they interpret the cuisine.
+The artists dont just decoratethey interpret the cuisine.

 What makes this crawl trustworthy?
 All 30+ vendors are local, independent, and have been operating in Wynwood for at least five years.
 No chain restaurants.
 No pop-ups from out of state.
 The event is run by the Wynwood Business Improvement District, which requires each vendor to submit their sourcing documents and ingredient lists.
-You’ll find vegan arepas from a Venezuelan immigrant, gluten-free pastelitos from a Cuban baker who lost her bakery in Hurricane Irma, and artisanal churros dusted with Haitian cocoa.
+Youll find vegan arepas from a Venezuelan immigrant, gluten-free pastelitos from a Cuban baker who lost her bakery in Hurricane Irma, and artisanal churros dusted with Haitian cocoa.

-What’s unique is the “Taste the Block” passport.
-Attendees collect stamps from each vendor and receive a limited-edition ceramic spoon engraved with the year’s theme.
-It’s not a gimmick—it’s a keepsake of a community that eats, creates, and survives together.
+Whats unique is the Taste the Block passport.
+Attendees collect stamps from each vendor and receive a limited-edition ceramic spoon engraved with the years theme.
+Its not a gimmickits a keepsake of a community that eats, creates, and survives together.

 5. Coconut Grove Arts Festival (Food Edition)

 Founded in 1962, the Coconut Grove Arts Festival is one of the oldest and most respected art events in the Southeast.
-But in 2018, organizers launched “Food Edition”—a dedicated culinary pavilion that now stands as one of Miami’s most trusted food experiences.
+But in 2018, organizers launched Food Editiona dedicated culinary pavilion that now stands as one of Miamis most trusted food experiences.

 Here, food is treated with the same reverence as fine art.
 Each vendor is selected by a panel of food historians, chefs, and local residents.
-Applications are reviewed blind—no names, no photos, no marketing copy.
+Applications are reviewed blindno names, no photos, no marketing copy.
 Only the recipe, ingredient list, and sourcing details matter.

 Expect dishes like Bahamian peas and rice cooked with smoked ham hock from a family farm in Andros.
-Or a dessert called “Mango Snow,” a frozen blend of indigenous Miami mangoes, coconut milk, and lime zest, served in a hand-carved coconut shell.
-The “Mangrove Market” features foraged ingredients: sea grapes, wild oregano, and red mangrove blossoms used in teas.
+Or a dessert called Mango Snow, a frozen blend of indigenous Miami mangoes, coconut milk, and lime zest, served in a hand-carved coconut shell.
+The Mangrove Market features foraged ingredients: sea grapes, wild oregano, and red mangrove blossoms used in teas.

 Unlike commercial festivals, there are no plastic cups or disposable plates.
 Everything is compostable or reusable.
 The event is zero-waste certified.
-And the chefs—many of whom are elders in the community—teach free 15-minute cooking demos throughout the day.
-You’ll learn how to make guava paste from scratch, how to salt and dry fish the old Cuban way, or how to ferment pineapple rinds into vinegar.
+And the chefsmany of whom are elders in the communityteach free 15-minute cooking demos throughout the day.
+Youll learn how to make guava paste from scratch, how to salt and dry fish the old Cuban way, or how to ferment pineapple rinds into vinegar.

-This isn’t a festival you attend.
-It’s one you learn from.
+This isnt a festival you attend.
+Its one you learn from.

 6. Overtown Soul Food Festival

 Nestled in the historic African American neighborhood of Overtown, this festival is a living archive of Southern Black culinary heritage.
-Founded in 1995 by a group of church ladies who missed the flavors of their Mississippi and Alabama roots, it’s now a three-day celebration of soul food that’s deeply rooted in community resilience.
+Founded in 1995 by a group of church ladies who missed the flavors of their Mississippi and Alabama roots, its now a three-day celebration of soul food thats deeply rooted in community resilience.

 The menu is uncompromising: collard greens slow-cooked with smoked turkey necks, cornbread baked in cast iron, candied yams with molasses from Georgia, and fried catfish dredged in cornmeal ground on-site.
 No pre-made mixes.
 No frozen sides.
 Every dish is made from scratch, using ingredients sourced from Black-owned farms in the Florida Panhandle and South Georgia.

-What sets this festival apart is its “Memory Table.”
+What sets this festival apart is its Memory Table.
 Each year, a different elder is invited to share a story alongside their signature dish.
 One year, it was 89-year-old Mrs. Johnson, who recounted how she cooked for Freedom Riders in 1963 using only what she could grow in her backyard.
-Another year, it was a veteran who brought his mother’s recipe for sweet potato pie—a recipe that saved his family during the Great Depression.
+Another year, it was a veteran who brought his mothers recipe for sweet potato piea recipe that saved his family during the Great Depression.

 The festival is entirely volunteer-run.
 No corporate sponsors.
 No branded tents.
 Proceeds go to the Overtown Youth Center.
-If you want soul food that’s not just delicious, but historically significant, this is the only place in Miami to find it.
+If you want soul food thats not just delicious, but historically significant, this is the only place in Miami to find it.

 7. Miami Spice Festival

-Every September, Miami becomes a melting pot of global spices—and the Miami Spice Festival is where the best of it comes to life.
-This event doesn’t just showcase international cuisine; it honors the migration stories behind it.
-Each vendor represents a different immigrant community that has shaped Miami’s food landscape: Syrian, Ethiopian, Vietnamese, Jamaican, Salvadoran, and more.
+Every September, Miami becomes a melting pot of global spicesand the Miami Spice Festival is where the best of it comes to life.
+This event doesnt just showcase international cuisine; it honors the migration stories behind it.
+Each vendor represents a different immigrant community that has shaped Miamis food landscape: Syrian, Ethiopian, Vietnamese, Jamaican, Salvadoran, and more.

 What makes this festival trustworthy?
-The “Spice Passport” system.
-Each vendor must submit the origin of every spice they use—where it was grown, who harvested it, and how it was transported.
+The Spice Passport system.
+Each vendor must submit the origin of every spice they usewhere it was grown, who harvested it, and how it was transported.
 You can trace the cinnamon in your baklava back to a family farm in Sri Lanka.
 The cumin in your falafel?
 Sourced from a co-op in Aleppo that resettled in Miami after the war.

-Highlights include the “Spice Bazaar,” where you can buy whole spices in bulk directly from the growers.
-The “Taste of Diaspora” tasting menu lets you sample seven dishes from seven cultures, each paired with a short film about the chef’s journey to Miami.
-The “Saffron Sisters” booth serves Iranian saffron rice with barberries and rosewater—a recipe passed down for seven generations.
+Highlights include the Spice Bazaar, where you can buy whole spices in bulk directly from the growers.
+The Taste of Diaspora tasting menu lets you sample seven dishes from seven cultures, each paired with a short film about the chefs journey to Miami.
+The Saffron Sisters booth serves Iranian saffron rice with barberries and rosewatera recipe passed down for seven generations.

 This festival is curated by the Miami Immigrant Food Alliance, a nonprofit that supports refugee chefs.
-By attending, you’re not just eating—you’re supporting economic reintegration.
+By attending, youre not just eatingyoure supporting economic reintegration.

 8. Coral Gables Food & Wine Walk

 Often mistaken for a luxury event, the Coral Gables Food & Wine Walk is actually a quiet revolution in ethical dining.
-Held every October, it brings together 40+ local restaurants, wineries, and artisanal producers in a 1.5-mile walk through the city’s historic district.
+Held every October, it brings together 40+ local restaurants, wineries, and artisanal producers in a 1.5-mile walk through the citys historic district.

 What makes it trustworthy?
 No celebrity chefs.
 No imported wines.
-No overpriced canapés.
+No overpriced canaps.
 Every wine is from a Florida or Caribbean vineyard.
 Every cheese is made within 100 miles.
 Every olive oil is pressed from trees grown in Homestead.

 The event is organized by the Coral Gables Sustainable Food Coalition, which requires all participants to meet strict environmental and labor standards.
-You’ll find goat cheese from a women-run dairy in the Everglades, organic honey from urban hives in Little Havana, and a 100% native Florida wine made from muscadine grapes.
+Youll find goat cheese from a women-run dairy in the Everglades, organic honey from urban hives in Little Havana, and a 100% native Florida wine made from muscadine grapes.

-Attendees are given a “Taste Map” that shows the carbon footprint of each dish.
+Attendees are given a Taste Map that shows the carbon footprint of each dish.
 A bite of ceviche?
 0.2 kg CO2.
 A glass of wine?
 0.5 kg CO2.
-The goal isn’t to shame—it’s to educate.
-And the “Chef’s Table” experience lets you sit with the owner of a family-run oyster farm as they shuck and explain why their product is the only one in Miami that’s certified regenerative.
+The goal isnt to shameits to educate.
+And the Chefs Table experience lets you sit with the owner of a family-run oyster farm as they shuck and explain why their product is the only one in Miami thats certified regenerative.

 9. Miami Beach Latin Jazz & Food Festival

 Set against the backdrop of Art Deco buildings and ocean breezes, this festival in November blends the soul of Latin jazz with the soul of Latin food.
-But unlike other “jazz and food” events that treat the cuisine as background noise, here, the food is the lead instrument.
+But unlike other jazz and food events that treat the cuisine as background noise, here, the food is the lead instrument.

 Each dish is paired with a live musical performance that reflects its cultural origin.
 A plate of ropa vieja is served with a son cubano trio.
 A bowl of sancocho comes with a merengue band from the Dominican Republic.
 A dessert of tres leches is accompanied by a bolero from Puerto Rico.

-What makes this festival unique is its “Rhythm & Recipe” program.
+What makes this festival unique is its Rhythm & Recipe program.
 Chefs and musicians collaborate on the menu.
 A percussionist from Havana teaches a chef how to time the stirring of a rice dish to the beat of a conga.
 A jazz trumpeter from Santiago de Cuba helps a baker adjust the fermentation time of bread to match the tempo of a son montuno.

 All food is prepared using traditional methods: wood-fired stoves, clay pots, stone grinders.
 No blenders.
 No microwaves.
-The vendors are all from Miami’s Latin communities and have been participating for over a decade.
-The festival is free to attend—donations go to music education programs in underserved neighborhoods.
+The vendors are all from Miamis Latin communities and have been participating for over a decade.
+The festival is free to attenddonations go to music education programs in underserved neighborhoods.

 10. The Everglades Culinary Tour

-Perhaps the most unexpected—and most authentic—entry on this list is The Everglades Culinary Tour.
+Perhaps the most unexpectedand most authenticentry on this list is The Everglades Culinary Tour.
 Held in December, this is not a traditional festival.
-It’s a guided, small-group experience (limited to 25 people) that takes you deep into the Big Cypress Swamp to learn how the Seminole and Miccosukee tribes have fed themselves for centuries.
+Its a guided, small-group experience (limited to 25 people) that takes you deep into the Big Cypress Swamp to learn how the Seminole and Miccosukee tribes have fed themselves for centuries.

 Here, food is not a performance.
-It’s survival.
-You’ll forage for wild blueberries with a Seminole elder.
+Its survival.
+Youll forage for wild blueberries with a Seminole elder.
 Learn to cook alligator with smoked hickory and wild onion.
-Taste “chickee bread,” a flatbread made from ground sawgrass roots.
+Taste chickee bread, a flatbread made from ground sawgrass roots.
 Sip tea made from the bark of the cypress tree.

 This tour is run by the Tribal Food Sovereignty Initiative, a nonprofit led by Indigenous chefs and elders.
 No outside vendors.
 No commercial packaging.
 No ticket scalpers.
 All proceeds fund land restoration and traditional food education programs for tribal youth.

 Participants are asked to leave no trace.
 No cameras.
 No phones.
 Just presence.
-It’s the only food experience on this list where silence is part of the meal.
-If you’re ready to taste the oldest cuisine in South Florida—honest, sacred, and untouched by tourism—this is your only chance.
+Its the only food experience on this list where silence is part of the meal.
+If youre ready to taste the oldest cuisine in South Floridahonest, sacred, and untouched by tourismthis is your only chance.

 Comparison Table